-\begin{remark} Under the large-scale assumption, we obtain dimension-free guarantees (i.e.\@ valid for any dimension, and tight as soon as $d \ge (n+1)(N+2)$), as is commonly found in the literature about first-order methods.
-In addition, we note that the dimension bound $(n+1)(N+2)$ is in fact (very) conservative for most standard algorithms --- that is, the \revv{bound in the large-scale assumption can typically be significantly reduced, see Corollary~\ref{cor:Large_scale_FSLFOM} in the sequel. } \end{remark}
+Under the large-scale assumption, we obtain dimension-free guarantees (i.e., valid for any dimension, and tight as soon as $d \ge (n+1)(N+2)$), as is commonly found in the literature about first-order methods.
+In addition, we note that the dimension bound $(n+1)(N+2)$ is in fact (very) conservative for most standard algorithms---that is, the \revv{bound in the large-scale assumption can typically be significantly reduced; see Corollary~\ref{cor:Large_scale_FSLFOM}. } \end{remark}

 \begin{remark} The worst-case results provided by the SDP from \rev{Proposition}~\ref{thm:sdp_pep} provide a tight worst-case \modAT{achievable} for any operator $B$ and any dual pairing $\inner{.}{.}$. \end{remark}